 DOCUMENTARY FILMS

-Doc film / In production for ARTE-SWR / 52’ / Germany
+Doc film / In production / Spain, Germany

 Directed by Roser Corella